Snehatojo/techwriting/reStrucutredText/Wikipedia_user_guide_for_octogenerians.rst

 1. Open a web browser
 ~~~~~~~~

-- Using the pointer, single click on the Start menu button  .
+- Using the pointer, single click on the Start menu button.
 This is usually found on the bottom pane of your screen.
 - This will open a pop-up menu containing the list of all applications.
 Frequently used applications will be listed on the top for easier access.

 .. raw:: HTML